2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 In the image above, we also note that the invitation link was customized by the administrators of the Bitcoin Lille Telegram group, as it is public.

-Next, in "Group settings," it may be relevant **to enable "Approve new members "**.
+Next, in "Group settings," it may be relevant **to enable "Approve new members."**

-In fact, from experience, there was a case where a Bitcoin community's Telegram group was attacked by several thousand fake accounts wanting to join the group with the goal of spamming and destroying it.
-In addition to allowing the removal of pornographic fake accounts that want to join your group, **enabling member approval will definitely save you from a spam-like attack**.
+Based on experience, there was a case where a Bitcoin community's Telegram group was infiltrated by several thousand fake accounts seeking to join the group and spam and disrupt it.
+In addition to allowing the removal of pornographic fake accounts that want to join your group, **enabling member approval will save you from a spam-like attack**.

 Finally, in the "Administrators" section, an "Aggressive Anti-spam" feature can be added, which automatically deletes messages considered as such.
 However, this may not necessarily be required.